Is History Asking Us to Be the Parents We Claim To Be?

 In every corner of the world, every minute of every day, a child is harmed.

-Lately I’ve been feeling a familiar sense of helplessness when I read the news.
-The other day, after a conversation about the war and the children caught in it, I suddenly remembered a line I first heard as a teenager.
+A few days ago, after a conversation about the war and the children caught in it, I remembered a line I first heard as a teenager.

 “Children?
 You mean someone is killing children?
 Go!”